Augmented Reality (AR) is the subset of Mixed Reality that powers the Mixed Reality Challenges that launched at District Hall (and later at Fab@CIC).

 Here's another video:

 Weathered gray landscapes from Prague, Budapest, and Lisbon loom behind many of the AR images that show up on the app's homescreen, and on the website.
-The dark palettes are a refreshing change from the bright sunny backgrounds of California-created apps.
+The dark palettes were a refreshing change from the bright sunny backgrounds of California-created apps.

 Alyss, for example, used WallaMe to place a unicorn in the middle of a street in Riga, Latvia.
 You know it's Riga, because WallaMe shows the location on a Google map.